-The beginning of 2015 marked a major milestone in Andrew’s history with first oil from Kinnoull, a subsea tieback located 25 kilometres to the north of the Andrew platform.
+The beginning of 2015 marked a major milestone in Andrew’s history with first oil from Kinnoull, a subsea tieback located 28 kilometres to the north of the Andrew platform.
 The Andrew Area Development (AAD) project was an excellent example of how we can extend the life of our existing assets.
 Extensive new subsea infrastructure, a new 750-tonne process module, and structural strengthening of Andrew have extended the productive life of the platform into the 2020s and provided a rejuvenated Central North Sea hub for future potential tiebacks, including the Arundel field which is due to be brought on stream in summer 2017.

 The Miller field was operational for 15 years, during which time it produced some 345 million barrels of oil.
 The field started up in June 1992 and, during the plateau years to 1997, output averaged at up to 150,000 barrels of oil and 225 million cubic feet of gas per day.
 Production ceased in July 2007.
-BP is now progressing a decommissioning programme for the platform and legs, which received UK Government approval in December 2013.
+BP is now progressing a decommissioning programme for the platform and jacket (legs), which received UK Government approval in December 2013.
 Last year, BP awarded the engineer, prepare, remove, disposal contract for the Miller platform to London-based Saipem Limited who are expected to complete this work during 2017/18.